andrewlamour/CitiBike-Analysis/README.md

  <img src="images/ridermap.png"
 </p>

- * Based off the provided latituted and longituted of the biki stations, the data shows that the vast majority of stations are located in the heart of NYC.
+ * Based off the provided latituted and longituted of the bike stations, the data shows that the vast majority of stations are located in the heart of NYC.

   <p align="center">
  <img src="images/gender.png"